Applicature-Web3-Synergy/ngx-web3-synergy/projects/ngx-components-doc/src/assets/md/component.md

 for Angular 13+.
 Verify if you need this module and configure a polyfill for it.

 Solution:
-   - `npm i -D crypto-browserify stream-browserify assert stream-http https-browserify os-browserify buffer process util`
+   - `npm i -D crypto-browserify stream-browserify assert stream-http https-browserify os-browserify buffer process util url`
    - **tsconfig.json**

       <pre><code>